 That hit pretty closely to home.
 No, deep down I didn't really want to turn my daughter into a 'mini-me'even though at times I act like I do.
 That's part of the baggage of parenting most of us struggle with in one form or another.
 But the reality is, even if I wanted to, I can't.
 My daughter already has a Creator.
 David reminds me of this in Psalm 139.
 Here's my own personal twist on verses 13, 14 and 16: "God is the one who put my daughter together inside my body, and I praise him because of the wonderful way he created her.
 Even before she was born, he had written in his book everything she would do" (adapted from the Contemporary English Version).

 These verses acknowledge God's intricate, purposeful engineering of each life, and his intimate knowledge of that unique individual's purpose and path.
 I must admit that this truth was a whole lot easier to recognize when my "floundering" daughter rested in my arms as a tiny newborn.
 As she's grown, my personal agenda for her has grown as well.
 As I've watched her make more and more decisions of her own (or not make them), it's become harder to let go.
 In fact, I'm convinced my biggest challenge as a parent is to continue to remember God made my daughter "in a wonderful way"his way.

 I don't know what my daughter will accomplish during her time on Earth.
 But it doesn't matter what I know.
 As I surrender my pride and my goals for her to God, I learn more and more to trust that he knows where she's heading and what she'll accomplishand has it all written down in his book.

-Jane Johnson Struck is an Editor at Large for Today's Christian Woman magazine.
+Jane Johnson Struck served as an Editor at Large for Today's Christian Woman magazine.